Contributing

 - webpack: For packaging the library

-- semantic-release: For release automation and publishing
+- release-please: For release automation and changelog management

 Helpful resources about development for Google Apps Script: